 2. If eligible, you can access the Government of Canada Job Bank which matches your company with Express Entry candidates.

-3. If you find the right employee, you must give them a job offer lasting at least 1 year from when the permanent resident visa is received.
-This will also improve the candidate's chances of being accepted as a permanent resident in the first place.
+3. If you find the right employee, you must give them a job offer lasting at least 1 year from when their Express Entry application is approved.
+Your job offer will also improve the candidate's chances of being accepted to begin with.